developer-zebra/developer-zebra-site/src/datawedge/8-1/guide/about/index.md

 ### Multi-User Support

 DataWedge supports the use of multiple Android user accounts on a single device, enabling separate user profiles to maintain data privacy.
-The supported Zebra devices are:
-* Android Oreo: TC52/TC57, TC72/TC77

 Features and functionality:
 * **If DataWedge is enabled, its functionality applies only for the active user** - Each user has a separate DataWedge process running.
 DataWedge usage and functionality only applies for the active user.